idfive/Developer-Documentation/docs/back-end/drupal/drupal-sitebuilding.md

   group: THEME NAME Image Sizes
 ```

+#### Metatags

+Default metatags (from the metatags module) are usually fine.
+One caveat is the og:image tag.

+- Consider adding a default social share image for the entire site.
+- Consider overriding that, or adding to, for content like news and events.
+- Since we use media module, utilize a token within the og:image metatag, like: `[node:MEDIA_FIELD_ON_NODE:entity:field_media_image:DESIRED_IMAGE_STYLE:url]`
+- Multiple images may be added in this field, and the particular service (twitter/facebook/etc) will choose the one it wants, usually the largest.
+For this reason, be sure the chosen image style of the media field is physically larger than the site default share image.
+- A complete example for the og:image metatag field, could look like: `/themes/custom/umd_innovation/social/UMD_Innovation_Social_Share_FB.jpg, [node:field_featured_image:entity:field_media_image:large:url]`.

 #### View Modes

 How an entity (such as content, a user , etc) is displayed, depends on the context in which it is shown.
 This context is known as a view mode.
 Examples of view modes for one content type (article) is: